mhannum72/mylunch/README.md

     username or a password.
   - Another concept - any place with is not found by google automatically be- comes a new and unique place which is prefaced by the creating user's username.
-So 'my_kitchen@georgiagirl' would be an example.
+So 'mykitchen@georgiagirl' would be an example.
 Other users could subscribe to it, np.
   - Maybe EVERYTHING should be suffix'd by the user's name, and maybe there should be no concept of a global 'restaurant' .. this seems better and